 While you recover, Dr. Perlman recommends you don't take part in strenuous activity, get plenty of rest, and avoid traveling by car, motorcycle, or bike as much as possible.
 Depending on the severity of your concussion, recovery can take a couple of days, several weeks, or even months.

 Dr. Perlman observes and treats concussion symptoms to help you heal faster and prevent long-lasting damage.
-If you've experienced a neck or head injury and think you may have a concussion, call Kai Sports Medicine LLC today or book an appointment online.
+If you've experienced a neck or head injury and think you may have a concussion, call Kai Sports Medicine today or book an appointment online.